Harvey Proctor: Shirtmaker

-Following his resignation, Proctor opened an eponymous shirtmakers, Proctor's, in Richmond, Greater London.
+Following his resignation, Proctor opened an eponymous shirtmakers, Proctor's, in Richmond, London.
 The shop was launched with a £75,000 fund organised by Tristan Garel-Jones MP.
 A second shop was later opened in Knightsbridge.
-Several Conservative politicians invested in the shop, including Michael Heseltine and Jeffrey Archer, and by 1994 eleven Conservative MPs were shareholders in its parent company, Cottonrose Ltd. Proctor's shirts were also worn by the Prime Minister, John Major.
+Several Conservative politicians invested in the shop, including Michael Heseltine and Jeffrey Archer, and by 1994 eleven Conservative MPs were shareholders in its parent company, Cottonrose.
+Proctor's shirts were also worn by the Prime Minister, John Major.

 In 1992, Proctor was a victim of a homophobic attack in his shop.
 Neil Hamilton MP was present at the time, and defended Proctor.
 Hamilton suffered a broken nose in the incident.
 Two men were later imprisoned for the assault.

 By 1994, the shops were £150,000 in debt.
 Proctor said that "It has been quite a struggle to survive.
 It has not been helped by press comment every six months that we are closing down".
 The shops went into liquidation in 2000.

+Other interests

 In 2003, Proctor became the private secretary to David Manners, 11th Duke of Rutland, at Belvoir Castle, Leicestershire.